+6 Implications

+Resources:

-Resources: Costs have been incurred as part of the consultation process together with the future service of the revised tenancy conditions and the accompanying Notice of Variation (the latter of which needs to be served under the 1985 Housing Act).
+Costs have been incurred through service of the statutory consultation process and these costs will be replicated with the future service of the revised tenancy conditions and the accompanying statutory Notice of Variation.
 These costs will be funded from the Housing Revenue Account.

 Apart from acquiring a familiarity with the revised conditions, there will be no training implications or associated costs for staff.
-Once implemented, the revised conditions will assist the Housing Revenue Account by supporting the Council's Housing Service, for example in making tenancies more sustainable and in tackling anti-social behaviour.
-Legal and Governance: In accordance with legislation the statutory consultation notice (Preliminary Notice and attached as Appendix 1) was sent to all tenants the week commencing 18 October 2021 with a closing date of 12 November 2021 for receipt of responses.
-Looking ahead, Cabinet will be asked to approve the draft amendments and subsequently a Notice of Variation will then be served on all tenants informing them of how their conditions have changed and when the new conditions will take effect.
+Once implemented, the revised conditions will assist the Council's Housing Service by making tenancies more sustainable and tackling anti-social behaviour and will have positive resource impacts.

+Legal and Governance:

+In accordance with legislation the statutory consultation notice (Preliminary Notice and attached as Appendix One) was sent to all tenants the week commencing 18 October 2021 with a closing date of 12 November 2021 for receipt of responses.

+Looking ahead, if Cabinet approves the proposed amendments a Notice of Variation will be served on all tenants informing them of how their conditions have changed and when the new conditions will take effect.
 All tenants will be given at least four weeks' notice of when the new conditions will take effect.

-Risk: The revised Tenancy Agreement has been drafted in conjunction with the Council's Legal Team and now that the wider statutory tenant consultation has closed no significant risks have been identified in the revised draft conditions presented to this Board.
-Equality: In compliance with Section 103 of the Housing Act 1985, a Preliminary Notice has been served on every Council tenant in the borough (Appendix 1).
-This
+Risk: The revised Tenancy Agreement has been drafted in conjunction with the Council's Legal Team and now that the wider statutory tenant consultation has closed no specific risks have been identified in the revised draft conditions presented in this report.
+Feedback has largely been positive and has reached a gradible response rate of 5%.
+Of page, the a credible response rate of 5%.

-Notice outlined in detail the proposed changes and encouraged persons to forward their comments and concerns via a choice of three sources as set out in Section 4.2.
-Feedback has largely been both positive and constructive and has reached a credible response rate of 5%.
 Of note, the Preliminary Notice contained a strapline in eleven community languages and where requested notices were sent out incorporating large text (Font size 22).
-Regarding the Protected Characteristics no adverse impacts were identified.
+An Equalities Impact Assessment has been completed and no adverse impacts have been identified for the Protected Characteristics.
 Health and Wellbeing: The health and wellbeing benefits of living in a decent sustainable home are well documented in improving a wide range of both physical and mental health determinants.
 The Tenancy Agreement supports this objective by supporting the sustainment of tenancies, continuing to tackle anti-social behaviour and helping the Council to maintain housing standards.
 Social Value As identified above